insolar/mainnet/README.md

 ## Quick start

-You can test Insolar Mainnet locally.
+You can test Insolar Mainnet locally:

-To do that, you need to:

 1. Install everything from the **Prerequisites** section.
 2. Install this application.
 3. Deploy this application locally.
+4. Test this application locally.

 ### Prerequisites